antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/02–Intune-Administration-Center-Overview/Intune-Administration-Center-Overview.md

 Once computers or mobile devices have been enrolled, administrators use this section to monitor their status and perform management tasks remotely.

-From this page administrators can:
+From this page, administrators can:

 - View enrolled devices
 - Review hardware information